gj0706/customer_churn_prediction/README.md

 ## File Description<a name="files"></a>

-The notebook `Recommendations_with_IBM.ipynb` contains all the code for data exploration and recommendations.
+The notebook `Sparkify.ipynb` contains all the code necessary for understanding the whole process.

 ## AcKnowledgements<a name="licensing"></a>

 Thanks Udacity for providing all the project resources. ❤

-Thanks IBM Watson Studio platform for providing the dataset. ❤